-- The Provider shall continue to grant discounts to the Customer according to the valid Price List.
-The actual discount shall usually be confirmed in individual Offers submitted by the Provider to the Customer.
+- The Provider shall provide the Customer with discounts on repetitive texts.
+As a general rule, the amount of the discount is confirmed in individual Quotes submitted by the Provider to the Customer.

 Terms of Payment

 - After the provision of the service, the Provider shall issue a tax document (invoice) for the job, which will be due in 14 days.
 The Customer shall pay the invoice on time.
-If the Customer is in default for the payment of the invoice, a penalty of 0.05% of the amount due shall accrue for every day of the default.
-This does not prejudice the right to seek damages.
+If the Customer fails to settle any amount due by the agreed due date, a penalty of 0.05% of the amount due shall accrue for every day of the default.
+This does not prejudice the right to claim damages.

 - The Provider shall be entitled to include several services for the same Customer in one tax document, in particular in the case of a high frequency of jobs, which may then be billed on a monthly basis.

-- The Customer shall be entitled to cancel the job if the service has not yet been provided.
+- The Customer shall be entitled to cancel a job if the service has not yet been provided.
 The Customer shall notify the Provider of the cancellation of the job in writing.

-- In the event of job cancellation, the Customer shall pay the Provider a cancellation fee:
+- If a job is cancelled, the Customer shall pay the Provider a cancellation fee:

-- in case of translation services, corrections, transcriptions, and graphic layout, a cancellation fee corresponding to the completed part of the job completed as of the moment of the cancellation;
+- For translation services, corrections, transcriptions, and graphic layout work, the cancellation fee is equal to the cost of the part of the job completed as of the moment of the cancellation;

-- for a job cancelled on the day of interpretation or 1 day in advance, the cancellation fee amounts to 100% of the price for the first day of interpretation and 50% of the price for every other day;
+- For jobs cancelled on the date or one day prior to the date of the interpreting, the cancellation fee equals 100% of the price for the first day of the interpreting and 50% of the price for every additional day;

-- for a job cancelled 2 to 7 days in advance, the cancellation fee amounts to 50% of the price for the first day of interpretation;
+- For jobs cancelled between two and seven days in advance, the cancellation fee equals 50% of the price for the first day of the interpreting;

-- for a job cancelled more than 7 days in advance, the cancellation fee amounts to 25% of the price for the first day of interpretation.
+- For jobs cancelled more than seven days in advance, the cancellation fee equals 25% of the price for the first day of the interpreting;

-- The Provider shall keep confidential all confidential Information to which the it gains access in connection with the execution of this Contract or with the preparation thereof.
+- The Provider shall protect all confidential Information to which the Provider gains access in connection with the execution of this Contract or with the preparation thereof.

 - all information the Provider becomes aware of in connection with the execution of jobs for the Customer or the preparation thereof, even if the execution does not take place, be it: